ericoporto/ags-manual-wiki/Viewport.md

 Removes an existing viewport.
 Primary viewport can be never removed and this command issued for the primary viewport will be ignored.

-**IMPORANT:** in **Screen.Viewports** array viewports are arranged in the order they were created.
+**IMPORTANT:** in **Screen.Viewports** array viewports are arranged in the order they were created.
 When you delete one in the middle all the following viewports will be shifted towards beginning of array.

 *See Also:* [Viewport.Create](Viewport#create), [Screen.Viewport](Screen#viewport), [Screen.Viewports](Screen#viewports)